koneruvijay/emp-function-service/README.md

 # Employee Function

 <hr />
-Vijay Koneru is an Senior Domain Architect at National Life group
+Vijay Koneru is an Senior Domain Architect at National Life Group